Aatamis/Customer_Analysis_App/README.md

 The App will continue to be updated the more team members use it.
 For more insight, feel free to follow the following link (web page is still in development)

+*Please be advised that certain plot prices can only be sold on a payment plan that is less than 48 Months.

 # THANK YOU FOR READING THROUGH!